Breaking News | Fintiri signs N140bn budget for 2021

 Fintiri thanked the Assembly for their love for the state and their cooperation with him in delivering governance.

-Fintiri said the budget the Assembly passed was a little different from what he proposed, with 52 percent, that is N72,817,892,910 earmarked for capital projects.
+He said the budget the Assembly passed was a little different from what he proposed, with 52 percent, N72,817,892,910, earmarked for capital projects.

-He said he proposed such a high percentage for capital projects to deliver physical development because democracy without infrastructure such as roads, schools, hospitals and do on, is democracy taking nobody anywhere.
+He said he proposed such high percentage for capital projects to deliver physical development because democracy without infrastructure such as roads, schools, hospitals and so on, is democracy taking nobody no-where.

 Comments